 T-Nation: Cool.
 Where can the T-Nation crowd find out more about you?

-Hartman: I have several sites right now, but you can check me out at any of the following pages:
+Hartman: I have a site right now, you can check me out at BillHartman.com

 T-Nation: Awesome Bill, thanks for your time.
 Hopefully we'll get to see some articles from you in the near future!